 We recommend that our patients keep their scheduled clinic and/or surgical appointments and do not postpone their care, unless recommended by your physician.
 We are also seeing new patients for consultation.
-For both patient and provider safety, the Department of Neurosurgery has temporarily halted non-urgent in-person visits and converted all visits where possible to virtual visits or phone calls.
-We will continue to care for our patients with in-person clinical care when necessary.
+Most routine lab testing and radiology exams can be scheduled and performed.
+Our clinicians are available during normal clinic sessions, and also on a limited basis in our endoscopy units.

 Our Commitment to Your Safety

-For those who require in-person office or surgical care, we have taken the necessary precautions to ensure our space is safe for both staff and patients.
+For those who require in-person office, surgical or procedural care, at the recommendation of your provider, we have taken the necessary precautions to ensure our space is safe for both staff and patients.
 Below is an overview of our efforts: